 a ghost word printed in the 1934 "Webster's New International Dictionary" and defined as a noun used by physicists and chemists, meaning "density."
 In sorting out and separating abbreviations from words in preparing the dictionary's second edition, a card marked "D or d" meaning "density" somehow migrated from the "abbreviations" stack to the "words" stack.
 The "D or d" entry ended up being typeset as a word, dord, and defined as a synonym for density.
 The mistake was discovered in 1939.

 1620s, "military stores and provisions," from French soldiers' faulty separation of French la munition, as if *l'amunition; from Latin munitionem (nominative munitio) "a fortifying" (see munition).

 The mistake in the word perhaps was by influence of French a(d)monition "warning."
-The error was corrected in French (Modern French munition), but retained in English, with spelling conformed to words in Latin.
-At first meaning all military supplies in general, in modern use only material used in the discharge of firearms and ordnance.
+The error was corrected in French (Modern French munition), but retained in English, with the unetymological double -m- spelling to conform to words in Latin.
+At first it meant all military supplies in general; in modern use it means only material used in the discharge of firearms and ordnance.

-"modest, bashful," 1550s, folk etymology alteration of shamefast, from Old English scamfæst "bashful," literally "restrained by shame," or else "firm in modesty," from shame (n.) + -fæst, adjectival suffix (see fast (adj.)).
+"modest, bashful," 1550s, a folk-etymology alteration of shamefast, "modest, humble, virtuous," also "ashamed of one's behavior," from Old English scamfæst "bashful," literally "restrained by shame," or else "firm in modesty," from shame (n.) + -fæst, adjectival suffix (see fast (adj.)).
 Related: Shamefacedly; shamefacedness.

 shamefaced, -fast.
 It is true that the second is the original form, that -faced is due to a mistake, & that the notion attached to the word is necessarily affected in some slight degree by the change.
 But those who, in the flush of this discovery, would revert to -fast in ordinary use are rightly rewarded with the name of pedants ....
 [Fowler]